Vegan S’mores Cookies

-These vegan s’mores cookies are stuffed with gooey marshmallows, chocolate chunks, and cinnamon graham cracker crumbles.
-They’re perfectly sweet, soft, and chewy.
+These vegan s’mores cookies are stuffed with gooey marshmallows, graham crackers, and chocolate chunks.
+They are soft, chewy, sweet, and so easy to make.
 It’s a delicious twist on the classic s’mores dessert we all know and love.
 The one bowl recipe is dairy-free, eggless, and can be gluten-free.
 Enjoy these cookies for summer, camping, or all year round!

 It’s officially summer!
 And, in my world, that means it’s officially s’mores season.
 Growing up, summer night BBQs often ended with one too many s’mores.
 My siblings and I would huddle around the grill (yes, the grill!) and take turns roasting marshmallows over the flames.
 Pair those roasted marshmallows with a graham cracker + a square of chocolate, and you’ve got yourself a one-of-a-kind treat.

 Although I’ve always loved traditional s’mores, I think this cookie recipe is even better than the original treat.
 This dessert contains all of the delicious flavors you’d get in a s’more: cinnamon graham crackers, gooey marshmallows, and pockets of melted chocolate.
 They were gone in an embarrassingly short amount of time!

 - Stuffed with gooey marshmallows and melty chocolate chunks

 - Perfectly sweet with a subtle cinnamon flavor

 - An easy one-bowl cookie recipe